-When the CMTS (i.e., COPS PEP) boots, it listens for TCP connections on port 2126 (assigned by IANA).
-Any Gate Controller with a need to contact the CMTS MUST establish a TCP connection to the CMTS on that port.
+When the CMTS (i.e., COPS PEP) boots, it MUST listen for incoming COPS connections on the IANAassigned TCP port number 2126.
+65 Any Gate Controller with a need to contact the CMTS MUST establish a TCP connection to the CMTS on that port.
 It is expected that multiple Gate Controllers will establish COPS connections with a single CMTS.
 When the TCP connection between the CMTS and GC is established, the CMTS sends information about itself to the GC in the form of a CLIENT-OPEN message.
 This information includes the provisioned CMTS-ID in the PEP Identification (PEPID) object.
 The CMTS SHOULD omit the Last PDP Address (LastPDPAddr) object from the CLIENT-OPEN message.